EdAlegrid/file-integrity-monitoring/README.md

 **FIM Test**

 Before you enable FIM, you can test it first.

 You can enable FIM temporarily for test only for each clients or devices available on your account.

-Select the client or device where the file will be monitored from the main window when you login and click the access client/device button or the client/device Id.
+1. Select the client or device where the file will be monitored from the main window when you login.

+3. Click the *access client/device* button or the *client/device Id*.
 You will need to enter your *security code*.

 You will then be directed to the client or device window.
 Click *Enable FIM* from the *Manage Application* section.
 Select *email alert* and *active response* as well to test if they working.